Machinists’ Tips for Achieving Precision Small Metal Parts

 A common challenge in CNC machining small parts — one we handle every day here at Metal Cutting, where we specialize in very small precision components — is the deburring of parts that have extremely small attributes.
 A case in point is a part that appears to be the size of a pencil in a drawing but in actuality, when you look at the specifications and scale, turns out to be the size of a pinhead.

 With a part having such small dimensions, it’s difficult to physically get into tiny spaces within the part, such as blind holes.
 That is where the addition of a secondary process such as electropolishing would be necessary to ensure that the part is burr-free.

 Sometimes, stumbling blocks appear when you least expect them.
 A good example is a high-pressure coolant fitting that one of our customers needed.
-Our Swiss-style CNC lathe was perfectly suited to the part — however, we lacked an extra tool for the back spindle.
+Our CNC Swiss lathe machine shop was perfectly suited to the part — however, we lacked an extra tool for the back spindle.